vispy/GSP/docs/API.md

 # Graphic Server Protocol

 The Graphic Server Protocol (GSP) is meant to be an API between hardware and software, targeted at developpers who do not want to dive into the arcane of [OpenGL](https://www.opengl.org/), [Metal](https://developer.apple.com/metal/) or [Vulkan](https://www.vulkan.org/).
-The overall goal of GPS is not to provide a generic graphics API but to address instead scientific visualization, which requires a fewer number of objects and concepts.
+The overall goal of GPS is not to provide a general graphics API but rather to address only scientific visualization, which requires a fewer number of objects and concepts, with specific requirements on rendering quality though.

 * [Core](#core)
 * [Transform](#transform)